-Perspective | The guardians of college sports have failed, but the games themselves never will
+Perspective | The athletes are the only thing saving college sports from the NCAA

 As historian Ronald A. Smith has written, “There was never a shining period, a golden era, of college sport when amateurism was upheld and when professionalism and commercialism were not in existence.”
 The first intercollegiate contest, he observes, was a crew meet between Harvard and Yale in 1852, paid for and staged by a railroad entrepreneur who wanted to see a contest.
 A thousand spectators turned up to watch, though it was held on the shores of a remote New Hampshire lake.
 That is what happens in a free market.

 Justice Stephen G. Breyer rightly observed that college athletics “is not an ordinary product … and it’s only partly economic.”
 He added, “So I worry a lot about judges getting into the business of deciding how amateur sports should be run.”
-Actually, the Court would be getting judges out of the college sports business by curing the NCAA’s proliferative tendency to sell people and things it has no right to.
+Actually, the Court would be getting judges out of the college sports business by curing the NCAA’s proliferative tendency to price fix, and to sell people and things it has no right to.

 And while they’re at it, the Court should ask the NCAA something: Has any player who has knocked down a shot in a tournament ever been permitted to read the NCAA’s TV-sponsor contracts?